olincollege/Ray-Optics-Simulator/README.md

 ### `quit` Command

 Running `quit` will exit the program.
 This wipes the current model data letting you restart from scratch.
-It is reccomended to run quit after each simulation as there are currently no methods to delete objects once created.
+It is recommended to run quit after each simulation as there are currently no methods to delete objects once created.

 ## Installation
 Installation of this simulation is relatively straightforward.
 1. Have an up-to-date python installation where you wish to run this program.
+   - We are using python version `3.12.3` (pre-installed on Unity)
-2. Install the two dependencies; pytest and matplotlib.
-The specific versions neccessary can be found in requirements.txt
+3. Install the two dependencies; pytest and matplotlib.
+The specific versions necessary can be found in requirements.txt
+   - If you are on the Unity supercomputer both these dependencies are pre-installed.
+   - pytest isn't strictly necessary as it is only used to run the test files.
+   - matplotlib and pytest can be installed with the commands `pip install matplotlib` and `pip install pytest` respectively.
-3. Download all the files into a single folder
+4. Download all the files into a single folder
+   - The easiest way to do this is through the command line:
+     - Navigate to the directory in which you want to download the project with `cd /DESIRED_PATH`
+     - Once here you can run the command `git clone https://github.com/olincollege/Ray-Optics-Simulator.git`
+     - Once the command is run the files should be ready to go.
+   - Alternatively you can download a .zip of the project [here](https://github.com/olincollege/Ray-Optics-Simulator/archive/refs/heads/main.zip)

 After this, you should be able to simply be able to run main.py and use your command line to interface with the program.

 ## Usage

 Once the project files are installed the program can be used by running the `main.py` file.
 If you are using an IDE, open the `main.py` file in the IDE and click the run button.
-If you are only using command line, navigate to the directory `main.py` is in with `cd` and then run the command `python main.py`.
+If you are only using the command line, navigate to the directory `main.py` is in with `cd` and then run the command `python main.py`.

 The program should open a command line window that has a small intro message.
 The command line should then display the text `Enter a command:`.
 Once at this stage you can begin using the program.